Sending Held Data

 Batch API

-With the Batch system, you are pushing data to us.
-However, unlike Real Time, you're sending us large, CSV-formatted batch files (via SFTP) on a periodic basis rather than making a large number of requests for individual changes.
-The common pattern is for you to create a batch file every night and send it to us for processing over several minutes or hours depending on the size.
-Because of possible processing delays, Batch is not the ideal solution to support intra-day transactions.
+With Batch, you push data to MX using large CSV-formatted files (via SFTP) on a periodic basis rather than making numerous requests for individual changes.
+The common pattern is to create a batch file nightly and send it for processing, which takes several minutes to hours depending on size.
+Because of processing delays, Batch is not ideal for intra-day transactions.

-Batch is the optimal solution if account and transaction updates are only processed on your banking core once a day — so long as you have access to summary data for all accounts.
-If any account data is held by a third party and a daily summary of that data (including transactions) is not available, then Batch can't be used for those accounts.
+Batch is optimal if account and transaction updates process on your banking core once daily and you have access to summary data for all accounts.
+If account data is held by a third party and daily summaries aren't available, Batch can't be used for those accounts.

-Batch can also be used for other scenarios and use-cases such as: pre-loading historical data prior to go-live, deleting inactive users, updating fields that were sent incorrectly, etc.
+Batch can also be used for other scenarios: pre-loading historical data before go-live, deleting inactive users, and updating incorrectly sent fields.

 Possible Advantages: